6 Reasons to Use a Church Giving Kiosk and Fundraising Platforms in Your Community

 Setting up a giving kiosk is pretty simple.
 Here are the steps you need to take to do that.

 Find a church giving software

 The first step to setting up a church giving kiosk is to choose a giving software that will manage the whole donation process.
-We recommend DonateMo, a church management platform with a great and secure giving platform.
+We recommend DonateMo, a church management software/application which is a great and secure online giving platform.